 We report the task details, including robot observation and action spaces, for each task in our proposed \benchname.
 For all the simulation tasks, we use the MuJoCo simulator \cite{todorov2012mujoco} to set up the environment.
 Each checkpoint is evaluated on 100 episodes and we report the mean and standard deviation of the best checkpoint in 3 different training seeds.
 For in-domain real-world tasks, we use a UR5 robot and a WSG50 gripper with fin-ray fingers \cite{chi2024universal}.
-For the in-the-wild real-world task (T3'), we use an ARX X5 with the same UMI setup.
-For detailed training configurations, please refer to the corresponding dictionary embedded in the checkpoint files for each task.
+For the in-the-wild real-world task (T3), we use an ARX X5 with the same UMI setup.

 \mypara{T1: Match Color (Sim)}

 \textit{Task Setup.} To demonstrate that our model attends to the correct moment rather than exhibiting the Attention Sink~\cite{xiao2024streamingllm} effect, we initialize the bin colors only after the robot approaches the cube.
 We randomly initialize the cube position and the colors of the 4 bins, yielding $4\times 4!=96$ different configurations.
 To reduce training time while still keeping the visual memory requirement, we fix the final color scheme after the robot lifts the cube, otherwise there will be $4\times 4! \times 4! =2304$ different configurations.